SerenityOS/serenity/Documentation/Patterns.md

 litering the code with preprocessor macros.

-To use it, you can add the `AK::SourceLocation` as a default argument to any function, using `AK::SourceLocatin::current()` to initialize the default argument.
+To use it, you can add the `AK::SourceLocation` as a default argument to any function, using `AK::SourceLocation::current()` to initialize the default argument.

 Example Usage: